mqjasper/mq-pi-gen/README.md

 # Modified Usage

 For the first build after cloning (or if you delete the work folder), you must run the following ```sudo ./lite-builder.sh ``` from ```mq-pi-gen/``` in order to avoid crashing.
 If you encounter errors when running subsequent builds, or simply want a clean build, use ```sudo ./clean-build.sh ```.
 If you want to rebuild only the custom stage either using previous build content or from scratch, ```sudo ./exstage-clean.sh``` to clean only the exstage, and ```sudo ./exstage-build.sh``` if you don't want to rebuild the whole stage.
 Make sure that you look below for a list of dependencies to install before you can build an image.
 If you're using VS code, the various scripts to build an image can be initiated from the run and debug tag.
+All but one of the install scripts creates an image without a desktop GUI.
+If you would like a minimal installation of the Pi desktop, you can use the ```desktop-builder.sh``` script.

 # pi-gen